Athletics at the 1996 Summer Olympics – Men's 200 metres: Summary

 From the gun, Johnson took the lead, quickly making up the stagger on Ivan Garcia to his outside halfway through the turn.
 Coming on to the straight, Johnson led by a metre from Frankie Fredericks and Ato Boldon, with Jeff Williams fourth.
 Johnson continued to pull away to the finish and won by over three metres from Fredericks, with Boldon a further metre back.
 Obadele Thompson closed with a strong straight to edge past Williams at the line another three metres behind Boldon.
 Three strides past the finish line, while others were still finishing, Johnson looked back to see the clock had stopped at 19.32 and began celebrating.
-His time was a Beamonesque .4 of a second faster than the world record had been just five weeks earlier, .34 faster than that performance.
-Far behind him, Fredericks had run 19.68, superior to the old record and Boldon had run 19.80.
-At that point in time, Fredericks was #2 and Boldon was #7 performer all time.
+His time was a Beamonesque 0.40 of a second faster than the world record had been just five weeks earlier, 0.34 seconds faster than that performance.
+Far behind him, Fredericks had run 19.68, superior to the 1979 record and Boldon had run 19.80.
+At that point in time, Fredericks was #2 and Boldon was #7 performer of all time.